ScaledMarkets/dabl/README.md

 weakly typed, and have poor extensibility features.
 As such, they make build processes brittle and unreliable and also limit reusability.

+Another problem with existing build languages is that they don't promote idempotency.
+That is, it is common that build systems operate on a "workspace" or current directory, and so running a build often leaves behind intermediate artifacts.
+Such artifacts can cause a build to succeed but then fail if run a second time.
+This is also true with tests: that running a test once, if it leaves behind artifacts, can cause a second run of the same tests to have a different outcome.
+Build languages do not generally impose any form of idempotency, because they don't define any kind of isolation or containerization concept for build tasks, with inputs and outputs clearly defined and no side effects.

 There is no reason why it needs to be this way: The current state of affairs stems from the “guru” culture of system administration, and the still present 1980s era tradition that build languages are quick-to-modify scripts that are maintained by sysadmin